 It’s all about balance

 Rather than MQL vs. SQL, businesses should adopt an MQL and SQL mentality.
-Marketing and sales have an equally important role to fulfill and the two lead types shouldn’t be compared against each other.
+Marketing and sales have equally important roles to fill and the two lead types shouldn’t be compared against each other.

 To avoid losing leads, qualification criteria must be outlined and adhered to, and leads must be smoothly handed off from marketing to sales.
 The better the collaboration between the two teams, the stronger the SQLs will be, and the more deals you can close.